christiskatsouris/Induction-R/README.md

 # Using Jupyter with R

 - R scripts can be runned using either R or using R studion.
 Furthermore, for writing R packages the best option is to use R studio which can be linked to Github.

-An alternative solution to execute R commands is with the use of Jupyter which has in independent running environment, that is, is a browser-based approach using the Anaconda operating interface.
+- An alternative solution to execute R commands is using Jupyter which is a browser-based running environment which runs with the help of 'Anaconda', an open-source Python distribution platform.
+Notice that to access the Anaconda Powershell Prompt this can be done either using a Virtual Desktop (where the software is already installed) or by donwloading the 'Anaconda Distribution' [here](https://www.anaconda.com/products/distribution).

 - The Anaconda software provides a Power Shell environment where the R kernel can be installed using the following code: